CLADOENDESIS OF EPHEMEROPTERA

 Probably the initial shape of maxilla in Radulapalpata is elongate and close to rectangle – i.e. with developed apical margin, nearly straight apical-median angle and with long straight median margin, which length approximately 1.5 times exceeds total width of maxilla; such maxilla shape occurs in many Heptagenia/f6=g5, in Cinygma, Bleptus, Ironodes and Paegniodes.
 In some taxa of Radulapalpata maxilla is shorter and has more acute apical-median margin [particularly, see Rhithrogena/fg2 (1) and Epeorus/fg3 (1) below].

 Plesiomorphies of Radulapalpata.
 Unlike Arthroplea, on fore wing RSa2 always retains its connection with RSa.
-Gonostylus with 2 distal segments.
+Gonostylus usually with 2 distal segments, but in tetramera [Cinygmula] with 3 distal segments.

 Variable characters of Radulapalpata.
 Mandibles are usually normal: mandible with distally projected mola is left one, and mandible with proximally projected mola is right one (Kluge 2004: Fig.54:E-F); only in selected species and infra-species taxa mandibles are inverted – in the single species of Dacnogenia, in Heptagenia/f8=g7 sulphurea dalecarlica [H.], sulphurea albicauda [H.], Leucrocuta/g1 inversus [Ecdyonurus] (the same in Arthroplea).